 We need to emphasize that “channeling” refers to legitimate “interactive and online betting” channels.
 The Malta case (*) is particular since its local population is negligible compared to Maltese companies’ trans-border operations.

 We can see that established, mature markets rate well in most aspects.
-Argentina and India are emblematic cases of emerging economies.
-The Latin American country rates well in categories like (recent) regulatory attempts and product supply, and it is slowly expected to improve operator quality and legal online channeling.
+Brazil, Argentina and India are emblematic cases of big emerging economies.
+The Latin American countries rate well in recent regulatory attempts and product supply, and those are slowly expected to improve operator quality and legal online channeling.

 India, however, is rock bottom in this ranking, where only a couple of States have provided some form of credible regulation for online betting and gambling.
 In a nation where the fundamental distinction between legal and illegal is mostly based on the presence of skill or chance, even traditional games are not clearly regulated as one or the other (if the industry is to be guided by conflicting State legislation or repetitive litigation practices).